particledatagroup/hep-resources/README.md

 # People

 * [INSPIRE Authors](https://inspirehep.net/authors):
-    Searchable worldwide database of over 125,000 active, departed, retired, and deceased people associated with particle physics and related fields.
+    Searchable worldwide database of more than a hundred thousand active, departed, retired, and deceased people associated with particle physics and related fields.
 The affiliation history of these researchers, their e-mail addresses, ORCIDs, web pages, experiments they participated in, PhD advisor, information on their graduate students and links to their papers and seminars are provided, as well as a user interface to update this information.

 * [ORCID](https://orcid.org):
     Registry providing persistent digital identifiers allowing to unambiguously identify researchers.
 Through integration in key research workflows such as manuscript and grant submission, it supports automated linkages between scientists and their professional activities ensuring that their work is recognized.